jchapin/capitaltechnologyservices.github.io/_posts/2016-06-15-independent-contractor-agreement.md

-1.  **Death.** In the event Contractor dies during the term of this Agreement, this Agreement shall terminate, and the Company shall pay to Contractor’s estate the salary which would otherwise be payable to Contractor.
+1.  **Death.** In the event Contractor dies during the term of this Agreement, this Agreement shall terminate, and the Company shall pay to Contractor’s estate the compensation which would otherwise be payable to Contractor.

 ## 5. Independent Contractor Status

 Contractor acknowledges that they are an independent contractor and is not an agent, partner, joint venturer or employee of Company.
-Contractor shall have no authority to bind or otherwise obligate Contractor in any manner nor shall Contractor represent to anyone that it has a right to do so.
+Contractor shall have no authority to bind or otherwise obligate the Company in any manner nor shall Contractor represent to anyone that it has a right to do so.
 Contractor further agrees that in the event that the Company suffers any loss or damage as a result of a violation of this provision Contractor shall indemnify and hold